facebookresearch/mbrl-lib/_sources/index.rst.txt

 Documentation for mbrl-lib
 ========================================
-``mbrl-lib`` is library to facility research on Model-Based Reinforcement Learning.
+``mbrl-lib`` is library to facilitate research on Model-Based Reinforcement Learning.

 Getting started
 ===============